hazel-p/nix-config/README.md

 - Samba fileshare mounted to hosts through VPN - Almost there, might remove all security as on private network anyway
 - Host simple HTML server using NginX - Need to buy domain name
 - Adding or replacing Tailscale with Wireguard
-- Introduce Nix-Managed Niri or Hyprland as an alternative DE, package waybar and other essentials as a module
+- Introduce Nix-Managed Niri or Hyprland as an alternative WM, package waybar and other essentials as wayland WM accessories
 - Migrate from Home manager-based Neovim to classic dotfile style for improved portability & support - Find way to import as a flake
 - Integrate more game servers - UT2004, Quake 3, Satisfactory